poeticninja/growing-in-app-development/README.md

   - user
   - channels

 ### TODO:

-- create api for messages
 - add schema and api to handle notification and highlighting of new messages
 - improve database error handling
 - add model utils for common db operations
 - add logging
 - add auth
-- add api input validation with celebrate https://github.com/arb/celebrate